Quick Answer: Fiddle Leaf Fig Care Basics

 - 20% perlite

-- 10% orchid bark (optional, but improves aeration)
+- 10% orchid bark (optional, but it improves aeration)

 Pot Requirements